m-Py/k-plus-anticlustering/Simulation_Study/README.md

 # README

 - Author: Martin Papenberg

-- Year: 2022
+- Year: 2023

 ---

 This directory contains code and data to reproduce and analyze the simulation study reported in:

-"k-plus Anticlustering: An Improved k-means Criterion for Maximizing Between-Group Similarity" (Papenberg, 2022).  **XXX TODO**
+"k-plus Anticlustering: An Improved k-means Criterion for Maximizing Between-Group Similarity" (Papenberg, 2023).

 ## General information